shamankingrokas/phase-0/week-2/wireframe-reflection.md

 [RS] I used google to find examples.

 Which parts of the challenge did you enjoy and which parts did you find tedious?
 [RS] Picking balsamiq as wireframing tool.
-I have used it before but some time ago.
+I have used it before but it has been some time.